Kanelloss/FinalProject_QuizApp/README.md

 - **BCrypt:** Ensures secure password hashing.
 - **Newtonsoft.Json:** Handles JSON serialization and deserialization.
 - **Swashbuckle (Swagger):** Provides interactive API documentation for testing and exploration.
+- **Serilog:** Enables advanced logging to the console and files for better debugging and monitoring.

 ### Additional Tools
-- **Chart.js:** Visualizes quiz statistics with interactive charts and graphs.
 - **Swagger Documentation:** A developer-friendly interface to test and explore the API (as shown below).

 ![Swagger Screenshot](swagger-image-url.png)